kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Layout guides don't enable any new functionality, but they do allow you to address these problems with a lightweight solution.

-You add constraints to a `UILayoutGuide` in the same way that you add them to a `UIView`, because a layout guide has _all of the same_ layout anchors that a view has – except for `firstBaselineAnchor` and `lastBaselineAnchor`.
+You add constraints to a `UILayoutGuide` in the same way that you add them to a `UIView`, because a layout guide has almost the same layout anchors as a view  — dropping just the inapplicable `firstBaselineAnchor` and `lastBaselineAnchor`.

 Okay, now it's time to dive back into the project and fix that alignment bug.